 ‘Successful release’ does not necessarily mean that patients have been treated with the cord blood.
 It could simply involve the transfer of a cord blood unit from the private cord blood bank to a hospital.
 If you have questions about how a bank’s cord blood has been used, then you should ask the private cord blood bank how many units of cord blood banked by them have been used to treat patients.
 You may also wish to ask the bank for any information they have about clinical outcomes for the patients treated.

 The fees set by private cord blood banks will vary.
 You should ask for a breakdown of the charges to find out what is included.
 For example:

 - Is the service of a trained phlebotomist is included?

-- Would you be reimbursed if your cord blood unit was not collected or found not suitable to be banked?
+- Will you be reimbursed if your cord blood unit is not collected or is found not to be suitable to be banked?

 - Are there cost implications for you if the private cord blood bank went out of business or if their premises suddenly became unfit for use?